andremillet/odin/README.md

 curl -fsSL https://raw.githubusercontent.com/andremillet/odin/master/install.sh | bash
 ```

-This downloads the latest release binary and installs it to `/usr/local/bin`.
+This downloads the latest release binary and installs it to `~/.local/bin` (added to PATH if needed).

 ## Installation